 In April 1933, it was decided to add the services of an artist in order to balance the principles of pictorial photography with those of painting.
 In January 1934, Dr. E.H.
 Ingersoll was elected vice-president, the first one to serve in that capacity.
 In May, William S. Simpson took over as press agent from Booth and in June the Club began to meet in the YMCA building at 7th and East Grace Streets.
 We left there in July to meet in the new Richmond Academy of Arts, 1006 East Capitol Street, where a completely equipped studio for the use by our members was opened in December 1934.
 On October 3, 1935, Thomas C. Colt, director of the new Virginia Museum of Fine Arts, offered the club a meeting place.
 This offer was accepted and the Club was incorporated that year with a membership that topped 100!
 In 1936 the Virginia Museum wished to start a permanent collection of photographic works and requested that three medal prints from the Virginia Photographic Salon be donated.
 This was done, and with the addition of two more, the collection was five exhibition prints, one by S. Wary Selden, one by C. C. Cowen and three by W. Edwin Booth.
 The Club had meeting rooms and a studio at John Slavin's, 118 North Third Street in October 1936, and that year in the month of December adopted a new constitution.
 35mm Kodachrome film was introduced that year, and soon thereafter a color slide division was added to the competition.
 In July, Thomas C. Yeaman, assistant print director, took over the job of assembling a Traveling Club Print Exhibit.
 The CCR became an affiliate of the Photographic Society of America (PSA) in 1937.
 This year was marked by another move to a new studio at 14 South Seventh Street, where a darkroom was added in October.
 Under the direction of J.W.Lemay, the first CCR Photo School, with the Club paying a portion of the tuition, was started October 18, 1938.

-After more than 80 years of service to our community, the Club's original aims continue to be dedicated to the furtherance of photographic knowledge and to the thesis that photography is indeed a fine art.
+After 90 years of service to our community, the Club's original aims continue to be dedicated to the furtherance of photographic knowledge and to the thesis that photography is indeed a fine art.
 The divisions of monochrome prints, color prints, and digital works carry on to enhance the joy of photography and to embrace the changes in the photographic world.